LOADING

 Leading is a skill.
 You are not born with it, you learn how.

-And schools can teach leadership as easily as they figured out how to teach compliance.
+And schools can teach leadership as easily as they figure out how to teach compliance.

 Because leadership is now worth more than compliance.